 "I asked the aforementioned Edward Padilla about Bhagavan Das today, and he told me he'd never heard of him, and this was after he'd read through your story about him."

-Rest assured Padilla's knowledge regarding Bhagavan Das are right on because Das, time-wise, would have had a tough time having any sort of active role or formal connection with the Brotherhood.
+Rest assured Padilla's knowledge are right on because Bhagavan Das, time-wise, would have had a tough time having any sort of active role or formal connection with the Brotherhood.
 Das left Laguna Beach --- or wherever he was --- in 1963 and did not return to the U.S. until showing up on the east coast in the early 70s then wending his way to Santa Fe and the desert southwest by July 1972.
 To my knowledge he never went to Laguna Beach after his return to the states, so in essence he totally missed all of the goings on that the Brotherhood was involved in, start to finish.

 "It just so happened Bhagavan Das was originally from Laguna Beach and, even though it was known on an underground basis locally, because of his stature given him in the Ram Dass book, had become a growing sort of hero amongst the local LSD crowd associated with the Mystic Arts World and the Brotherhood of Eternal Love.